morse-simulator/morse/doc/morse/user/integration.rst

 ---------------------------------------------------

-To configure a component to export or import data using a specific method, you need to call the :py:meth:`morse.builder.abstractcomponent.AbstractComponent.add_stream` on your component.
-The process is explained in more details and with numerous examples in the following tutorials:
+To configure a component to export or import data using a specific method, you need to call :py:meth:`morse.builder.abstractcomponent.AbstractComponent.add_stream` on your component.
+The process is explained in more detail and with numerous examples in the following tutorials:

 - :doc:`beginner_tutorials/tutorial`